 Arboretum and its rose garden.

-its owner is a passionate person who worked for André Eve.
+is a passionate person who worked for André Eve.

 The latter was a great rose grower based in Pithiviers (his personal garden is also part of the Rose Road) and created my second favourite site: the Roseraie de Morailles.
 Situated near